 In this prospective observational study performed at 11 to 13 weeks among 1084 patients, 35 cases were confirmed to have a congenital heart defect.
 The most effective approach was color mapping of the 4-chamber and 3-vessel and trachea views.
 The ideal insonation beam was 45 degrees with the fetal spine at 6 o’clock.
 The transducer assessed ventricular inflows in color at the level of the 4-chamber view, the 3-vessel view and finally demonstrating the V sign at the level of the 3-vessel trachea view.
-Using this approach a sensitivity of 88.5% and a specificity of 100% for the detection of CHD at 11 to 13 weeks.
+Using this approach, a sensitivity of 88.5% and a specificity of 100% for the detection of CHD at 11 to 13 weeks was achieved.
 In addition, the vascular patterns for many of the defects are presented.

 Above.
-4 chamber view with LV (left ventricle) and ascending aorta identified.
+4 chamber view with LV (left ventricle) and ascending aorta are identified.
 The color Doppler indicates the aortic blood flow is, as expected, towards (red) the transducer.

 Above.
 LVOT (Left ventricular outflow tract).
-Note LV (left ventricle) with the aorta and aortic valve visible.
+Note LV (left ventricle) with the aorta and aortic valve are visible.
 This represents a key view (circled in red) for defining a VSD (ventricular septal defect).

 Above.
-A short axis view demonstrating the RV (right ventricle), the MPA (main pulmonary artery) and the PV (pulmonary valve).
+A short axis view demonstrating the RV (right ventricle), the MPA (main pulmonary artery), and the PV (pulmonary valve).
 In this view, the aorta is seen as the MPA crosses over it.

 Above.
-Slightly oblique transverse view of chest demonstrating the 3 vessel view in appropriate order: the MPA (main pulmonary artery), the aorta, and the SVC (superior vena cava).
+Slightly oblique transverse view of the chest demonstrating the 3 vessel view in appropriate order: the MPA (main pulmonary artery), the aorta, and the SVC (superior vena cava).
 The trachea is not well seen in this view.

 Determine fetal viability by either M-mode or by direct visualization of fetal cardiac activity.

 Situs solitus (see also separate chapter) describes the normal position of fetal organs.
-The fetal stomach is normally on the left side; the left atrium is nearest to the fetal spine and the cardiac axis points to the left.
+The fetal stomach is normally on the left side, the left atrium is nearest to the fetal spine, and the cardiac axis points to the left.